Get Quote Instantly

-If you’re considering to install a metal structure in the hurricane, you must ensure to build stronger concrete slab for the base and install strongest metal frames.
+If you’re considering to install a metal structure in hurricane-prone areas, you must ensure to build stronger concrete slab for the base and install strongest metal frames.
 The roofs should be designed accordingly and use 26-gauge metal panels.

 For the areas with torrential rainfall or heavy snowfall, you can consider installing a 12-gauge metal frame and 26-gauge roof panels.
 For the areas with hot and humid temperature, 14-gauge metal frames and 28-gauge roof panels work well.